 A rabbit must have access to water and hay while in her cage.
 Water can be provided in a hanging bottle or in a heavy, tip-proof ceramic bowl.
-Hay may be put loose on the cage floor, on one end of the litter box, in a separate box, or in a havrack attached to the cage.
-If the bunny is to eat meals in her cage, heavy ceramic food dishes should also be provided.
+(A bottle may be easier for you to maintain, but not all rabbits will drink enough water from a bottle; a bowl is a more natural way of drinking.
+Watch to be sure your bunny is getting plenty of water.)
+Hay may be put loose on the cage floor, on one end of the litter box, in a separate box, or in a hay rack attached to the cage (a hay rack attached over the litter box will entice the bunny into the litter box and allow waste hay to fall into the box where it's easy to clean).
+If the bunny is to eat meals in her cage, heavy ceramic food dishes or cage crocks attached to the side of the cage should also be provided.
 A variety of toys should be in the cage to keep your rabbit occupied.

 Cages should always be kept clean.
 White vinegar is an excellent cleaner for litter boxes and cage trays.
 Soiled litter should be changed at least once a week.
 Above all, the cage should be an inviting place for your bunny.
-The rabbit should view her cage as a safe home base that is all her own, and not as an unpleasant punishment.
+The rabbit should view her cage as a safe home base which is all her own, and not as an unpleasant punishment.
 A rabbit can also be fairly territorial, and may defend her area if she feels threatened.
 Her space should be respected, and only entered for cleaning and feeding.